Driving in the Emirates in 2026: Rules, Fines, License Conversion, and Safe-Road Tips for Tourists & Expats

 • Car rental agreement

-Once you obtain a UAE residence visa, your foreign license is no longer valid for driving.
+Once you obtain a Emirates residence visa, your foreign license is no longer valid for driving.
 You must either:

-• Convert your home license to a UAE license (if eligible), or
+• Convert your home license to a Emirates license (if eligible), or

 • Complete driving lessons and tests at an approved driving institute.

-Converting or Getting a UAE Driving License in 2026
+Converting or Getting a Emirates Driving License in 2026

 Countries Eligible for License Exchange